 A graphic showing the entrance to the proposed walkway. - Photo: Copyright © 2011 - 2014 Generation Zero Incorporated.

-Early yesterday, the NZTA chair Michael Stiassny wrote to the trust saying it had not allowed its design to be assessed and this has "slowed the process considerably".
+Last month, the Transport Agency's chair Michael Stiassny wrote to the trust saying it had not allowed its design to be assessed and this had "slowed the process considerably".

 The trust rejected that as "laughable", saying the agency had been partners with it and had access to assess its design for years.